-The vision of the program is to identify unique interests and skills of the student-athletes, connect them to leaders, innovators and business professionals that may have otherwise been not accessible, provide real world experiences, create meaningful opportunities for businesses to engage and invest in OSU Athletics, and to provide individuals who will be leaders in the workforce and life.
+Unveiled in 2013, the program aims to transform players into life-long leaders by identifying unique interests and skills of the student-athletes, connecting them with leaders, innovators and business professionals that may have otherwise been not accessible, providing real world experiences, and creating meaningful opportunities for businesses to engage and invest in OSU Athletics.

-Ultimately, Oregon State is striving to be recognized nationally as a trendsetter for compelling leadership programs that enhance the ability to recruit and retain elite student-athletes.
-If you would like to help in the cause please contact Our Beaver Nation by following this link or calling 541-737-2370.
+Beyond Football is part of Oregon State’s larger effort to be recognized nationally as a trendsetter of compelling leadership programs that enhance the student-athlete experience.
+To contribute to the cause, please contact Our Beaver Nation by following this link or calling 541-737-2370.